 Born in Santa Cruz, California, and raised in Seattle, Washington, with extended stints of time in Arizona, Texas, and now Kentucky, Megan Bayles Bartley is at once the girl next door that can handle a basketball like nobody’s business (even though she doesn’t really enjoy competitive sports) and a “sage yoda” (to use the words of a client) that walks with those she helps out of the dark and into the light.

-She earned her Master of Arts in Marriage & Family Therapy (MAMFT) from the Louisville Presbyterian Seminary and is the Founding Director of the Louisville Mindfulness Center – a local organization dedicated to teaching people of all ages practical ways to use mindfulness and meditation to improve their lives.
+She earned her Master of Arts in Marriage & Family Therapy (MAMFT) and Systems Theory from the Louisville Presbyterian Seminary.
+In 2017 she founded the Louisville Mindfulness Center, an organization dedicated to teaching people of all ages practical ways to use mindfulness and meditation to improve their lives that grew so quickly that she recently rebranded it to The Mindfulness Center to further her mission to have a global presence.

-Named one of the Best Marriage Counselors in Louisville, Megan offers an out-of-the-box therapeutic approach that is both radically transformational and insanely practical.
-Hands-on, judgment-free and eclectic, Megan is widely informed by her ongoing passion for learning which most recently involves training in Ericksonian Hypnosis and Reiki, and a healthy dose of international travel (she’s made it to 5 continents so far!).
+Named one of the Best Marriage Counselors in Louisville, Megan is recognized for her work developing an out-of-the-box therapeutic approach that is both radically transformational and insanely practical.
+Hands-on, judgment-free and eclectic, Megan’s approach is informed by her ongoing passion for learning which involves training in Ericksonian Hypnosis and Reiki, and a healthy dose of international travel (she’s made it to 5 continents so far, with the last two on the books as we speak!).

-As a painter, entrepreneur, activist, and published author, Megan continually draws on her keen intuition in all that she does, Megan explains: “…when I listen to my gut, which I’m really good at doing, it never fails me.”
-Future plans include more writing and podcasts, paired with the introduction of an online curriculum to share her easy-to-use skills and tools with a broader audience.
+As a painter, entrepreneur, activist, feminist, social activist, and published author, Megan continually draws on her keen intuition in all that she does, Megan explains: “…when I listen to my gut, which I’m really good at doing, it never fails me.”
+Future plans include expanding The Mindfulness Center to more regions across the U.S. and globally, along with additional writing, podcasts, and television appearances, with a primary goal to make her vision as widespread and accessible to others as possible.